 Summer camp is an amazing experience for kids to take part in and we want it to be a smooth trip from start to end.
-This blog is here to give you an insight into the rules at camp, what to pack and some other useful bits of information to help you prepare.
+This blog is here to give you an insight into the rules at camp, what to pack and some other useful bits of information to help you prepare for summer camp.
 Anything we’ve missed?
 Just give us a call and we will be happy to help.

 Our residential campers tend to arrive after lunchtime on Sunday allowing them time to unpack before getting to know new friends in the evening.
 If you are dropping your children off to camp, please let us know what time you expect to arrive at the camp.
 If your children are flying in, and you have booked an airport transfer, please ensure letting us know their flight number, landing time, departure airport and also if they are booked as an UM (Unaccompanied Minor)

 We strongly believe that children should make the most out of their experience at summer camp and for this reason we have a policy that all electronic equipment is handed to camp staff at the beginning of the camp.
 Children then have access to these during the free time each day (16h-18h) only.
 This is to ensure that children fully participate in activities and also to reduce the risk of these items being lost.

 It is very important to us here at Altitude to provide healthy meals for children.
 Our fantastic team of chefs prepare food freshly on the day using local nutritious ingredients.
 We cater for all dietary and religious requirements so please do send any requirements you have through to us before arrival.
 If you have any concerns about meal times, please get in touch and we can discuss requirements and work with you and our chefs in advance.

 Medical Forms and Information

 If kids have any medical conditions, it is important for us to be made aware in advance so that we can ensure their safety whilst at camp.
 We can then communicate with you and organise any medication they may need when here.
 It goes without saying that Altitude will treat any personal information with sensitivity and total confidentiality.